Ethernet: Key Terms & Concepts

 - IP refers to Internet Protocol and is the mechanism used on an Ethernet network to transport messages between nodes which include how they are addressed.

 - A Gateway is a device used to regulate traffic between two different networks, while a Router is a device used to regulate traffic between similar networks.
-These terms are often used interchangeably for the same device and their message routing funtions are often integrated into one device (Residential Gateway or Router/Gateway).
+These terms are often used interchangeably for the same device and their message routing functions are often integrated into one device (Residential Gateway or Router/Gateway).

 - The IP Address is a unique 32-bit ID number temporarily assigned to each Ethernet device interconnected on an IP network.
 It is usually expressed in dotted decimal format as 4 groups of 8-bit integers (octets) from 0 to 255, with a decimal placed between octets (for IPv4 addresses).